Decker-Matthew-R/AccessAdventureApp/Development-Environment-Setup.md

 #### --Git Commands/Setting Up a Branch--
 ##### --This will allow you to use git through command line and set up a remote branch to work from--
+  1. "git fetch --all" will pull all changes from the remote repo to your local host.
+  2.